Call Me Athena, Girl from Detroit by Colby Cedar Smith

 American Street by Ibi Zoboi

-Genres: Realistic Fiction, Magical Realism
+Genres: Contemporary, Magical Realism

 On the corner of American Street and Joy Road, Fabiola Toussaint thought she would finally find une belle vie—a good life.
 But after they leave Port-au-Prince, Haiti, Fabiola’s mother is detained by U.S. immigration, leaving Fabiola to navigate her loud American cousins, Chantal, Donna, and Princess; the grittiness of Detroit’s west side; a new school; and a surprising romance, all on her own.
 Just as she finds her footing in this strange new world, a dangerous proposition presents itself, and Fabiola soon realizes that freedom comes at a cost.
 Trapped at the crossroads of an impossible choice, will she pay the price for the American dream?